-Interest rate swap contracts are designated as hedges of the interest rate of certain debt instruments.
-The interest payments relating to swap contracts are recorded in earnings over the life of the underlying transaction on an accrual basis as an adjustment to interest expense.
+Prior to April 1, 2001, the interest payments relating to interest rate swap contracts were recorded in earnings on an accrual basis as an adjustment to interest expense.

-Foreign currency risk associated with expected purchases of foreign investments is hedged through forward contracts.
-The foreign currency gains and losses on these contracts are not recognized until the underlying transaction is completed.
-At that time, the gains or losses on such derivatives are recorded as an adjustment to the underlying transaction and recognized in income in the same period that the underlying transaction is recorded in earnings.
-Should an underlying hedged transaction settle or cease to exist, all changes in the fair value of the forward contracts that have not been settled would be recognized as a foreign exchange gain or loss.
+The foreign currency gains and losses on foreign contracts were not recognized until the underlying transaction was completed.
+At that time, the gains or losses on such derivatives were recorded as an adjustment to the underlying transaction and recognized in income in the same period that the underlying transaction was recorded in earnings.
+Should an underlying hedged transaction settle or cease to exist, all changes in the fair value of the forward contracts that had not been settled would be recognized as a foreign exchange gain or loss.

-Cash flows from financial instruments are classified in the consolidated statements of cash flows under the same categories as the cash flows from the related assets, liabilities or anticipated transactions.
+Cash flows from derivative instruments are classified in the consolidated statements of cash flows under the same categories as the cash flows from the related assets, liabilities or anticipated transactions.

-Employee benefit plans --
+Employee benefit plans-